JohnMann1/ros-intro-course-workspace-main/ros-intro-course-workspace-main/workspace/project3/readme.txt

 Follows a straigh wall well.
 Needs to come in at slightly right of perpendicular of the wall.

 To run
+First make sure you are in the direction "..."/project3. wall_follow.py needs to read in the q_table and the path is relative to /project3

 my docker is having an issue where I have to remake the file for turtlebot3_plaza2 every time I start it up, so I follow the solution that Sherif gave.
 I don't think this will be an issue for anyone grading, but I'll include them in case.
 	mkdir ~/.gazebo/models
 	cp ~/catkin_ws/src/project3/models/turtlebot3_plaza2 ~/.gazebo/models/turtlebot3_plaza2